geoffreyyip/personal-notes/css.md

 Final note: most CSS Reset and Normalize scripts will remove this information.

+### Margin-Left

+All `<li>` come with their own `margin-left`.
+You may want to reset margin to 0.

 ### On Horizontal Lists and Their Quirks

 Sometimes you may want a horizontal list.
-For example, if you have a fixed navigation bar with multiple buttons, you may wrap those buttons inside of `<li>` tags.
+For example, if you have a fixed navigation bar with multiple buttons, you may wrap those buttons inside of `<li>`

+ tags.
 You have three options to make a list horizontal: change `display` to `inline` or `inline-block` and using `float`.

 If changing `display`, `inline-block` is preferred over `inline` as it gives greater control.
 You can modify margins and set fixed dimensions for `inline-block`.
 You can't with `inline`.
 Note that changing display sets `list-style-type: none`.